dmenne/cross_rand/README.md

-# Randomization of Crossover designs
+# Randomization of crossover designs

 dieter.menne@menne-biomed.de

-GUI for simple balanced and unbalanced crossover design.
-Uses R-package `CrossOver` by  Kornelius Rohmeyer and Shiny.
+GUI to create a randomization table for a balanced or unbalanced crossover design.
+Uses R-package `CrossOver` by  Kornelius Rohmeyer and Shiny by RStudio.

 ## Example of call used internally: